zapier/zapier-platform/packages/cli/README-source.md

 ### Session

-Session auth gives you the ability to exchange some user provided data for some authentication data; for example, username and password for a session key.
+Session auth gives you the ability to exchange some user-provided data for some authentication data; for example, username and password for a session key.
 It can be used to implement almost any authentication method that uses that pattern - for example, alternative OAuth flows.

 > Example App: Check out https://github.com/zapier/zapier-platform/tree/master/example-apps/session-auth for a working example app for session auth.